4 areas in which search engine optimisers can exploit Search Console for optimum search results.

 With this information, SEOs can highlight any shortcomings in their sites’ structured data.
 Moreover, SEOs can use the Data Highlighter to improve the look of a search result to users.
 They can do so by featuring information like reviews and event details in the search results, making the search experience easier and more attractive for users.

-SEO is largely about ranking in the search engine results pages (SERPs).
+Search Engine Optimisation (SEO) is largely about ranking in the search engine results pages (SERPs).
 In order to make this happen, SEOs must optimise their sites for indexing by Google, which is essentially the act of adding the site’s content to a large list of referable information.
 Fortunately, Search Console makes this much easier, since it shows SEOs the indexed pages of their sites.
 It also provides insight into which pages have been blocked by robots, and which pages have been removed.

 SEOs can use this information to better optimise pages that are not being indexed.
 They can also check the site’s content for keywords that are deemed most significant by Google, which allows the better optimisation of future content.